sastrand/sastrand.github.io/_posts/2019-01-19-bad-idea-threads.md

 ## Talk Summary

-Basic claim: Compared to concurrency through call-backs, threads are for wizards.
+<br>Basic claim: Compared to concurrency through call-backs, threads are for wizards.
 (His term.)

 * If only one CPU is available, the event-based model still takes advantage of asynchronous I/O, and using threads to take advantage of asynchronous I/O on a single CPU is kind of a hack.
 * In situations where each I/O mechanism has a short-lived handler, events are a simple, reliable solution.
 For threads, regardless of how short or similarly timed handlers are within an application or system, synchronization requires the same amount of work.